 Other events conducted by The NJ Golf Foundation are the annual NJ Golf Classic and The Peter A. Famiano Memorial Pro Am.
-Proceeds from these events go to support the many activities conducted each year by the NJ Golf Foundation, including a $10,000 scholarship which is awarded to a worthy student golfer, in Peter Famiano’s honor.
+Proceeds from these events go to support the many activities conducted each year by the NJ Golf Foundation, including a $10,000 scholarship which is awarded to worthy student golfers, in Peter Famiano’s honor.

 In order to ensure golf has a future in